boschglobal/dse.modelc/doc/content/docs/user/simer/_index.md

 Stacked Models
 : A list/collection of models which are stacked into a single ModelC runtime instance.

+Valgrind
+: A tool used to detect memory leaks.
+Run with valgrind as a part of a model QA strategy (i.e. as a part of E2E tests).

 x32
 : The linux x32 ABI architecture specifier, for models which must run as 32bit processes.